ESD Learning Lab

 The ESD Learning Lab is a three-year initiative at Campus Gotland to contribute to overcome challenges of inter-and transdisciplinary learning and encourage different actors to collaboration and joint exploration of alternative problem-solving.
 While doing so, we create knowledge about learning and its facilitation in transdisciplinary educational surroundings in relation to sustainability.
 ESD Learning Lab is coordinated by Swedish International Centre of Education for Sustainable Development (SWEDESD)

 As a student at Campus Gotland you are invited to reflect on your education and learning in relation to sustainable development.
-The aim of the introduction days is to create a space for interdisciplinary team work and start a critical conversation about sustainability between students and teachers from different backgrounds.
+The aim of the introduction days 'Searching for Sustainability' is to create a space for interdisciplinary team work and start a critical conversation about sustainability between students and teachers from different backgrounds.

 The introduction days are designed to strengthening creativity, critical thinking and collaboration but is also an opportunity for students to get to know each other and reflect on their own learning for the coming study period.